Originally posted Nov 30, 2014. Updated as of Dec 4, 2018.

-My Grandma Miller used to make rivels for us all the time - dropped into chicken broth, and they were amazing!
-They are of my favorite things she made and I always think of her when I make them.
+My Grandma Miller used to make rivels for us all the time - dropped into plain old chicken broth, and they were amazing!
 One day when I asked her for the recipe, she said "You just take some flour, an egg, and some salt, and rivel 'em up!"

 Turkey & Rivels Soup